Statistical Inference on Tree Swallow Migrations with Random Forests: Discussion

 \subsection{Ornithological Implications}

-Our goal in this work was to thoroughly examine Tree Swallow migration patterns from recent years and to examine the role temperature changes may have had in explaining differences among years.
+Our goal in this work was to thoroughly examine Tree Swallow migration patterns from recent years and to examine whether temperature changes are predictive of migration differences across years.
 The global hypothesis tests evaluated over the entire BCR30 region in Section \ref{sec:glob} provided evidence for the hypothesis that the seasonal patterns of distributions indeed differed in the years 2008 and 2009.
-The fact that this difference no longer seemed apparent whenever \texttt{max\_temp} was excluded as a predictor supports the hypothesis that temperature plays an important role explaining year-to-year variation in occurrence.
-While these conclusions examine only the average region-wide effect, the corresponding localized hypothesis tests carried out at specific locations along the Tree Swallow migration route in Section \ref{sec:loctest} provide formal justification for the importance of maximum temperature beyond being merely a correlate of some other seasonally varying effect.
-These results are especially important in the context of climate change, providing the first statistically sound evidence from eBird data that variation in ambient temperatures is related to the mortality and/or migration of a wild bird, supporting conclusions of other ecological work \citet{LaSorte2016}.
+The fact that this difference no longer seemed apparent whenever \texttt{max\_temp} was excluded as a predictor supports the hypothesis that temperature can partially explain year-to-year variation in occurrence.
+The corresponding localized hypothesis tests carried out at specific locations along the Tree Swallow migration route in Section \ref{sec:loctest} provide formal justification for the importance of maximum temperature beyond being merely a correlate of some other seasonally varying effect.
+These results are especially important in the context of climate change, demonstrating that variation in ambient temperatures is predictive of the mortality and migration of a wild bird, supporting conclusions of other ecological work \citet{LaSorte2016}.